 Areas of Interest: Latina/o literatures, Latin American literatures, Postcolonial literatures, late 20th and 21st century American literatures, migration studies, race studies, citizenship, gender theory, political theory

-Oliver Ortega is a PhD student in the English Department at Notre Dame.
+Oliver Ortega is a PhD candidate in the English Department at Notre Dame.
 He holds a B.S. in Journalism and International Studies from Northwestern University.

 Oliver’s primary scholarly interest focuses on how Latina/o literatures engage pedagogy, educational philosophy, and institutions of learning.
 He is also interested in the literatures of urban centers like Chicago and New York City, as well as connecting Latin American writers to their Latina/o, African American, and Native American counterparts in North America.